christian-brindley/myca/README.md

 As of this version, the only kind of end entity certificate issued is a server certificate, enabled for TLS client and server authentication.

-You can be up and running in 2 steps:
+You can be up and running as follows:

 ```
 $ git clone https://github.com/christian-brindley/myca